deepixel-dev1/deepixel-dev1.github.io/makanative/tutorial/README.md

 ## HOW TO USE [MAKA API][api] (For Android)
 ![](./img/Logic.png){: width="200"}

-1. Insert Library files into the library directory that matches the project's target hardware
+1. Insert "Library files" into the library directory that matches the project's target hardware
-2. Insert Include files into your project's include directory.
+2. Insert "Include files" into your project's include directory.
 3. Create the IMaka Object at the location you want to use.
 ```
 std::shared_ptr<dp::makanative::IMaka> g_ptrMaka;